 - Web Application Firewall (WAF): Filters and monitors HTTP traffic.

-- Intrusion Detection Systems (IDS): Identifies and responds to suspicious activity.
+- Intrusion Detection Systems (IDS): They detect and respond to suspicious activity.

-- Firewall Rules: Customizable rules to block specific types of traffic.
+- Firewall Rules: Ability to configure rules and block certain types of traffic.

 Must Read: How to Maintain Optimal Security for Your WordPress Site Year-Round!